Charlotte Casiraghi shares reading recommendations for the summer

 Need a book for the summer?
 Charlotte Casiraghi has you covered!
-Princess Caroline ’s daughter, who is admittedly “addicted to books,” shared a number of summer reading picks in Chanel’s latest “Literary Rendezvous at Rue Cambon” film.
+Princess Caroline’s daughter, who is admittedly “addicted to books,” shared a number of summer reading picks in Chanel’s latest “Literary Rendezvous at Rue Cambon” film.
 Among the Monegasque royal’s recommendations was Joyce Carol Oates’ Blonde: A Novel, which she described as quite a feminist book.

 Charlotte also suggested Save Me the Waltz by Zelda Fitzgerald, Grand Union by Zadie Smith, Outline by Rachel Cusk, The Cost of Living by Deborah Levy, The North Face of the Heart by Dolores Redondo, The Heptameron by Marguerite de Navarre, and Conversations with Friends by Sally Rooney.